Meetings: MWF 3:10-4pm, 201 Wellman.

 Textbooks marked (*) are available for FREE online through UC Davis

-Description: This is a graduate-level introduction to Discrete optimization (also called Integer and Combinatorial Optimization).
+Description: This is a graduate-level introduction to Discrete optimization (also often called Integer and Combinatorial Optimization).

 Each object is given a costs or value by an objective function.
 The goal is to minimize or maximize the function.
 Discrete optimization